 Significant management judgement is required in determining provision for income tax, deferred income tax assets and liabilities and recoverability of deferred income tax assets.
-The recoverability of deferred income tax assets is based on estimates of taxable income and the period over which deferred income tax assets will be recovered.
+The recoverability of deferred income tax assets will be recovered.
 Any changes in future taxable income would impact the recoverability of deferred tax assets.